-Insalada Stake Pool - ticker INSL - is an independently run Cardano Stake Pool, powered by a three-Jormungandr-nodes cluster, and managed by an idealist team of one.
+Insalada Stake Pool - ticker SALAD - is an independently run Cardano Stake Pool, powered by a three-Jormungandr-nodes cluster, and managed by an idealist team of one.
 My core values and a conviction for Open Source led me to Cardano.
-I strongly believe in Cardano as the future of the economy, and this is what drives me, and makes me work daily to constantly improve both my pool and the ecosystem wherever is possible.
+I strongly believe Cardano is laying the foundation for a new and better society.
+This is what drives me, and makes me work daily to constantly improve both my pool and the ecosystem wherever is possible.

 I've been a Linux professional for over a decade.
 I first and foremost fell in love with Linux, Copyleft, and Open Source 20 years ago, for the strong philanthropic aspect of it all.
 I immediately believed that they could change the world for the better, and dedicated myself to them.
 I became more technical and started working with Linux at a later stage.
 I worked at banks, Internet Service Providers, publishing companies, Vodafone, Hewlett-Packard and more.
 I used to teach about Linux and the Open Source philosophy at Linux User Groups, events and fairs.
 Also to friends and family, even if they mostly made fun of me because of my conviction for Open Source.
 Time told us a different story though, and Linux is now more successful than ever, slowly but steadily taking over the world, one sector at the time, fostering innovation for both the digital and the physical world.

 I contribute with guides and code, both to other projects and my original content, released with an open-source license.
-I firmly believe that it can revolutionize the world, as the future of the economy and beyond.
-This is why I run the Insalada Stake Pool, ticker INSL.
+I firmly believe that it can revolutionize the world.
+This is why I run the Insalada Stake Pool, ticker SALAD.

-I hope you share the same values and would trust INSL with your staking.
-Follow INSL on Twitter for updates.
+I hope you share the same values and would trust SALAD with your staking.
+Follow SALAD on Twitter for updates.

 Delegating your ADA is simple.
 You need an official testnet wallet ( Daedalus - Yoroi ), and your ADA need to have been in the blockchain before the snapshot (November 2019); when the testnet was forked from the main-net.